Feed-in tariff: South Africa

 The first round of bids was due on 4 November 2011.
-PPA's were expected to be in place by June 2012.
+PPAs were expected to be in place by June 2012.
 Projects should be commissioned by June 2014, except CSP projects expected by June 2015.

 Spain

 Spanish feed-in legislation was set by Royal decree 1578/2008 (Real Decreto 1578/2008), for photovoltaic installations, and Royal decree 661/2007 for other renewable technologies injecting electricity to the public grid.
 Originally under the 661/2007, photovoltaic tariffs were developed under a separate law due to its rapid growth.

 The decree 1578/2008 categorized installations in two main groups with differentiated tariffs: